St. Louis Car Accident Lawyers

 There may be other legal considerations for your accident claim.
-The best way to learn about the laws that apply to your case is to contact an skilled injury lawyer.
+The best way to learn about the laws that apply to your case is to contact a skilled St. Louis car accident injury lawyer.
 Call Schultz & Myers Personal Injury Lawyers for help today.

 What Happens If I’m Blamed for My Car Accident?

 The fact that you were blamed for your accident will affect your ability to recover compensation.
 Missouri operates under a pure comparative fault system.
 This means that your right to compensation isn’t barred, but your damages will be reduced to reflect your role in causing the crash.

 For example, if you’re assigned 20% liability, your award will be reduced by 20%.
 That could mean getting a check for $80,000 when your case is valued at $100,000.

 Other parties, particularly the insurance company, will try to point fingers and blame you.
 The less fault they share, the less they’ll have to pay.
 So if you do nothing, you could watch well-deserved money disappear.

 Our expert car accident attorneys will be ready for these tactics and prepared to defend you every step of the way.

 What if the Other Driver Does Not Have Insurance?

 Missouri is an at-fault state for auto insurance and auto accidents.
 Every driver in Missouri is required to carry minimum amounts of liability insurance in the event they cause an accident.
 However, countless drivers fail to purchase insurance.